MATILDA Scenarios#

 Output path: 'output/'

-To run MATILDA for a period in the future, we need to adapt the modeling period.
+Let’s extend the modeling period to the full century.
 Therefore, we read the settings.yaml to a ditionary and change the respective settings.
 We also turn off the plotting module to reduce processing time and add the glacier profile from its .csv.

 Hide code cell source